KnudsenMorten/Copilot4SecurityTools/README.md

 Example of cost per month, based on peak in the morning with degrade of capacity requirement around noon.
 Capacity is removed at 4pm, when IT dept goes home.
 No 24x7 SOC.

 ![image-20240405183838900](https://github.com/KnudsenMorten/Copilot4SecurityTools/blob/main/img/image-20240405183838900.png)

+**NOTE: Please understand that this spreadsheet doesn’t replace Microsoft Azure Calculator, which should be used, as it contains latest on pricing and conditions for your region and environment.**